MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 #### Verify your Implementation

-The project comes with a first architecture test.
-Additionally, the tutorials' folder contains unit test for each coding task.

-Copy the unit test and after implementing a task to the prepared test folder structure, build the project and run the tests.
-Fix the implementation when neccessary.

-In test folder of the project there is a prepared package structure.
-In are prepared architecture tests for each lab.
-Addtionally there are unit tests in _tutorial/lab/<number>_.

-You can check four implementations by copying the unit tests to the source folder, add the test to the classpath, and run the test.
+The demo projects contains architecture tests and unit tests to verify your implementation.
+In the most cases it is neccessary to uncomment in the unit tests, after implementing the task.
+It is possible that you have to fix the import statements in the unit tests.

 **RUN** _DomainRing_Task_1_1_